miker704/Strife/patches2.md

     match redirect back to the home dashboard tyo be used later.
     - Added a new selector to select the first channel of a server which will be used in the coming future.
     - Created a new version of usePrevProps hook called usePrevious.
+    - Moved Basic app puller both pull and release animations to deprecated as a backup.

 ## Backend Changes